5GameMaker/libcommons/README.md

 > There is no reason to ever depend on `master` branch, but if you want to suffer:

 `commons = { git = "https://github.com/5GameMaker/libcommons" }`

+Specify features you want.
+This is important because some of them require `nightly`.